Transient helix formation in semiflexible polymers without confinement effects: Results and Analysis:

-As the polymer starts out from initial configuration (refer Fig.\ref{fig1}a), the thermal and repulsive forces from $U_d$ (or $U_c$) make the linear structure unstable and it forms a kinked structure (Fig.\ref{fig1}b).
-Then the helical conformation emerges at a time $t \sim \tau$ as seen in Fig.\ref{fig1}c before it dissolves away at times $t>>\tau$ (Fig.\ref{fig1}d).
-The unit time of the problem chosen as $\tau = (\zeta a^2/k_BT)$, the time taken for a isolated monomer particle to diffuse a distance of $a$.
-Random fluctuations due to $k_BT$ play a crucial rule in development of the helical order though $\epsilon_c, \epsilon_d$ and $\kappa, \epsilon_b$ are all $\gg k_BT$.
-A straight polymer configuration at $T=0$ stretches out but never forms helices as all the forces are along $y$ axis.
-Movies S1, S2 helps visualize the instability for Case-A \& case-B, respectively, and movie S3 is for Case B with $k_BT=0$ (refer Supplementary).
+In Figure \ref{fig1} we show representative snapshots from various stages of transient helix formation for a polymer with interaction energies corresponding to case-B starting out from a straight initial condition.
+As the bead-spring model of polymer chain starts out from the straight line initial configuration (refer Fig.\ref{fig1}a), the thermal forces randomly displace the monomers from their initial positions.
+Furthermore, strong repulsive forces arising from $u_d$ act along the line joining the centers of monomers make the monomers move away from each other, accentuating the angle between adjacent bonds and consequently the polymer forms a locally kinked structure as shown in Fig.\ref{fig1}b which is penalized by the bending energy term.
+Thereby, the helical conformation of the polymer emerges at sections of the chain at a time $t \sim \tau$ to locally relax the the high bending energy costs due to kinks as seen in Fig.\ref{fig1}c.
+But it dissolves away at times $t>>\tau$ (refer Fig.\ref{fig1}d).
+The unit of time of the problem is chosen as $\tau = (\zeta a^2/k_BT)$, the time taken for a isolated monomer particle to diffuse a distance of $a$.

+Random fluctuations due to $k_BT$ displace the monomers just after time $t=0$, which in turn leads to the development of the helical order, and thereby $k_BT$ plays a crucial role though $\epsilon_c, \epsilon_d$ and $\kappa, \epsilon_b$ are all $\gg k_BT$.
+A perfectly straight polymer configuration at $T=0$ stretches out but never gets to form helices as all the forces between monomers act along the line joining the centers.
+Movies S1, S2 in the Supplementary section helps the reader to visualize the instability which results in helix formation for Case-A $\&$ Case-B, respectively.
+Movie S3 is for Case B with potential $u_d$ with $k_BT=0$, and as a consequence the polymer does not form transient helical structures.